jina-ai/docs/chapters/tutorials/index.rst

         def bar(self, **kwargs):
             print(f'bar is doing cool stuff: {kwargs}')

-We will have more complex `Executors` later, for now our two `Executors` are only printing a line.
+We will have more complex `Executors` later.
+For now our two `Executors` are only printing a line.

 It's been a lot of information so far, so let's run our app to see what happens.